4d/docs/website/translated_docs/es/code-editor/write-class-method.md

 If you place the mouse over the expand button [...], a help tip appears, displaying the first lines of the hidden code.

-A collapsed portion of code can be selected, copied, pasted or deleted.
+Se puede seleccionar, copiar, pegar o eliminar una porción de código contraída.
 All the lines included therein will be copied, pasted or deleted respectively.
 When a portion of code is pasted, it is automatically expanded.

 Hay varias formas de expandir y contraer código: